Frequently Asked Questions

 - Where can I find the list of documents presented in the database?

-- How to perform a hologram check?
+- How to collect logs?

 - How to Submit a Code-Level Incident